Skip to Content

 Key Features

-• RA (Right Ascension) - position in the sky
+• RA (Right Ascension) — position along the celestial equator

-• Dec (Declination) - angle above/below celestial equator
+• Dec (Declination) — angle above or below the celestial equator

 • Distance — in AU (Astronomical Units)